-I made this with Stella 4d: Polyhedron Navigator, a program you can try for free at http://www.software3d.com/Stella.php.
+I made this using Stella 4d: Polyhedron Navigator.
+This program is available as a free trial download at http://www.software3d.com/Stella.php.

-This is the icosidodecahedron.
+This is the snub cube.
 It’s one of the thirteen Archimedean solids.
-To make an expanded version of it, I first augmented each of its faces with a prism.

-Next, I formed the augmented icosidodecahedron’s convex hull.
+Next, I formed the convex hull of the above solid.

 The software I use to manipulate polyhedra, Stella 4d, has a function called “try to make faces regular.”
 The last step of this short polyhedral journey was to use this function on the above convex hull.